 Schedule: The student’s class schedule should be worked out in conference with a faculty advisor.
 Students are urged to confer with their advisors well in advance of registration in order to avoid difficulties in scheduling.

 Early Registration: A period of early registration is scheduled each semester for the following semester(s).
-During that time a student is responsible for making an appointment with a graduate advisor in the appropriate college to discuss the degree plan, determine the courses to be taken during the next semester, and complete the registration form.
+During that time a student is responsible for making an appointment with a graduate advisor in the appropriate college/school to discuss the degree plan, determine the courses to be taken during the next semester, and complete the registration form.

 A student is not officially enrolled until all fees have been paid.